ayjfaqihi/Starbucks-Capstone-Challenge/README.md

 ### Challenges & Obstacles
 - Due to my lack of experience with Python and Pandas, I had some difficulties to complete this project.
 - Cleaning the value column was difficult it took longer than it should have.
+### improvments
+- Collect more data on users so that we can predict more precisely.
+- To optimize the gradient boosting classifier, I utilized randomized search, however it was not the best option.
+Tuning it without the randomized search will give us more accuracy, but it will take longer and will disconnect the workspace.
 ## References

 -   [https://www.datarmatics.com](https://www.datarmatics.com/)